-As previously reported, the SHS-UHN ASP has been working closely with HealthCareCAN, the National Collaborating Centre for Infectious Diseases (NCCID), and the Public Health Agency of Canada (PHAC) to inform our national health leaders on Antimicrobial Stewardship and Resistance.
-Members of our ASP team led the Pan-Canadian Action Round Table with 50 experts and champions of change on antimicrobial resistance (AMR) last June.
-A follow-up meeting to this National Action Round Table took place in Q3 where experts in AMR and AMS (antimicrobial stewardship) reconvened.
-This expert group (the AMS Canada Steering Committee), which includes members Dr. Andrew Morris and Yoshiko Nakamachi, identified and committed to three "table setting" activities in AMS that support a National Action Plan on AMR.
+As previously reported, the SHS-UHN ASP has been working closely with HealthCareCAN, the National Collaborating Centre for Infectious Diseases (NCCID), and the Public Health Agency of Canada (PHAC) to inform our national health leaders on Antimicrobial Stewardship (AMS) and Antimicrobial Resistance (AMR).
+Members of our ASP team led the Pan-Canadian Action Round Table with 50 experts and champions of change on antimicrobial resistance (AMR).
+An expert group (the AMS Canada Steering Committee), which includes members Dr. Andrew Morris and Yoshiko Nakamachi, identified and committed to three "table setting" activities in AMS that support a National Action Plan on AMR.
 Specifically, these three activities are as follows: